LouisDesdoigts/dLux/docs/tutorials/introductory/overview.md

 ## Taking Gradients

-One of primary benefits of dLux is it is _differentiable_, meaning we can use autodiff to take gradients of any parameter in out model with respect to an arbitrary loss function.
+One of primary benefits of dLux is it is _differentiable_, meaning we can use autodiff to take gradients of any parameter in our model with respect to an arbitrary loss function.

 To do this we will use `Zodiax`, which allows us to take gradients with respect to _specific_ parameters in our model, with a path-based interface.